-The ILUTP is an appendix of the City's TSP.
-The purpose of the ILUTP is to: Provide a policy framework for increasing transportation choices in Bend through an integrated set of long range land use and transportation strategies Address Transportation Planning Rule (TPR) and UGB Remand requirements related to reduction of VMT per capita and reduced reliance on the automobile Describe Bend's policies and standards to be used in demonstrating progress toward a reduction of VMT over time The ILUTP addresses four types of strategies for reducing VMT growth including land use, transportation demand management, and transit planning.
-The following policies proposed in the ILUTP were created to be integrated into the City's Comprehensive Plan (Chapter 7, Transportation) and the City's TSP.
-The City will conduct a planning study to evaluate the potential for Transportation Management Areas for the Opportunity Areas, Transit Centers, and public and private institutions in Continuation.
-Provide a policy framework for increasing transportation choices in Bend through an integrated set of long range land use and transportation strategies Address Transportation Planning Rule (TPR) and UGB Remand requirements related to reduction of VMT per capita and reduced reliance on the automobile Describe Bend's policies and standards to be used in demonstrating progress toward a reduction of VMT over time The ILUTP addresses four types of strategies for reducing VMT growth including land use, transportation demand management, and transit planning.
-The following policies proposed in the ILUTP were created to be integrated into the City's Comprehensive Plan (Chapter 7, Transportation) and the City's TSP.
+Bend Background The ILUTP is an appendix of the City's TSP.
+Integrated Land Use and Transportation Plan (2016) The purpose of the ILUTP is to: Provide a policy framework for increasing transportation choices in Bend through an integrated set of long range land use and transportation strategies Address Transportation Planning Rule (TPR) and UGB Remand requirements related to reduction of VMT per capita and reduced reliance on the automobile Describe Bend's policies and standards to be used in demonstrating progress toward a reduction of VMT over time The ILUTP addresses four types of strategies for reducing VMT growth including land use, transportation demand management, and transit planning.
+Policies The following policies proposed in the ILUTP were created to be integrated into the City's Comprehensive Plan (Chapter 7, Transportation) and the City's TSP.
 The City will conduct a planning study to evaluate the potential for Transportation Management Areas for the Opportunity Areas, Transit Centers, and public and private institutions and firms.
-The following policies proposed in the ILUTP were created to be integrated into the City's Comprehensive Plan (Chapter 7, Transportation) and the City's TSP.
-The City will conduct a planning study to evaluate the potential for Transportation Management Areas for the Opportunity Areas, Transit Centers, and public and private institutions and firms.
-Comprehensive Plan (Chapter 7, Transportation) and the City's TSP.
-The City will conduct a planning study to evaluate the potential for Transportation Management Areas for the Opportunity Areas, Transit Centers, and public and private institutions and firms.
 The City will include streetscape projects in Opportunity and Core Areas and Transit Corridors when developing the transportation capital improvement plan (CIP) priorities and projects.
 The City will develop Transit Priority Corridors in the Opportunity and Core Areas that include a combination of land use policies and codes and transportation enhancements that encourage transportation options.
 Transit corridors are shown in Figure 12 (Central Core Area, Transit Corridors, and Opportunity Areas).
 Standards or targets for reducing reliance on the automobile are set for 2014-2028.
 The targets include land use densities (housing units and employment) in "key transit corridors" and destinations (% housing units and % employment) within 1⁄4 miles of transit (Table 3).
-Land use strategies: (medium-term) Designate additional mixed use areas along transit corridors; and adopt design and development standards for key pedestrian areas and transit corridors.
+Projects and Priorities Land use strategies: (medium-term) Designate additional mixed use areas along transit corridors; and adopt design and development standards for key pedestrian areas and transit corridors.
 Transit strategies: Near-term: Support and maintain recent service improvements as of 2016; define and enhance transit centers and corridors in Opportunity and Core Areas; and propose new enhanced transit funding.
 Medium-term: Implement most components of Bend Transit Plan (the PTP is reviewed under "Regional Plans" in this memorandum), including additional hours of service, more frequent peak headways, and two new routes.
 Long-term: Implement additional hours of service, improved headways on specific routes primarily in Opportunity and Core Areas, and conversion of three routes from bus service to "pre" BRT types of service.
 Complete streets and connectivity strategies: Plan and prioritize streetscape corridors in Opportunity and Core Areas and Transit Priority Corridors and Centers.